TongchengOpenSource/smart-doc/docs/start/javadoc.md

      *  @ignore
      */
     private Timestamp createTime;
 }
 ```

+In the future, @ignore will only be used in method and class comments.

+> For entity fields, it is recommended to use the Json Transformation Framework's annotations to ignore them.
+The use of @ignore on fields is an early mistake demonstrated by smart-doc, and the ability of @ignore to ignore fields will be taken down in future releases.
+Jackson and Fastjson annotations are supported by smart-doc, and it is not officially recommended to use this approach, which fails to achieve consistency in presentation and behavior.

 In the Controller layer, use SubUser as a parameter to receive, and the parameter request document output by smart-doc: